💬 Shipment Inquiry Responder

 Process:

-- Draft the response following these principles:
+- Draft the customer-facing reply following the type-specific template:

 Output requirements: